Overview of Agile Values And Principles

 12. Agile teams continually upgrade themselves and aim to become more productive by adapting to changes effectively.
 The development teams constantly mold and are at peace with the changing external conditions.
 It enables continual improvisation to deliver value.
 Periodic feedback from the customers enables the development team to attain it.

-Having discussed the 4 values and 12 principles of the Agile Manifesto, it is quite evident that focus on customer gratification has garnered success to the agile businesses across the globe.
+Having discussed the 4 values and 12 principles of the Agile Manifesto, it is quite evident that focus on customer gratification has garnered success for agile businesses across the globe.
 The Agile approach has practically proven to be effective not limiting to the software industry, but across many different industries.

 Thus, by abiding by the values and principles of the Agile Manifesto, businesses can garner many benefits, not only just by enhancing productivity and customer satisfaction.
 But, also by staying profitable in the long run irrespective of the external factors.